rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Sounds a bit fuzzy right?
 Let's revisit our coffeemaker example.
-Previously we extracted one interface (CoffeeMaker, fig 1), defining all public behaviour.
+Previously we extracted one interface (CoffeeMaker) defining all public behaviour.
-If we adapt this to Role Interfaces we end up with the following:
+If we adapt this we end up with the following Role Interfaces:

 * Boiler
-* BeanGrinder
+* Grinder
 * Brewer
 * Frother